Donald J. Devine: Books synopsis

 Following Meyer, freedom is viewed as the preeminent political value.
 The state has only three legitimate functions – police, military and operating a legal system, all necessary to control coercion, which is immoral if not restricted.
 There is an obligation to others but it is individual, for even the "Great Commandment" is expressed in individual form: God, neighbor and oneself are individual.
 Freedom must be balanced by responsibility.
 For freedom by itself has no goal, no intrinsic ends to pursue.
 Freedom is not abstract or utopian as with the utilitarians, who make freedom an end rather than a means.
 A utopia of freedom is a contradiction in terms.
 In a real society traditional order and freedom can only exist together in tension.
 To retain the essentiality of both freedom and tradition, the solution to the dilemma is "grasping it by both horns" The solution is a synthesis of both, even in the face of those who argue that no such synthesis is possible or even logical.

+Devine developed his own version of fusionism in more than ten books.

+The Attentive Public: Polyarchical Democracy was Devine's Ph.D. thesis and was selected to be included in the American Politics Research Series, edited by Aaron Wildavsky, who supervised this series devoted to advanced methodological approaches to important aspects of American politics.
+Arend Lijphart called The Attentive Public "an excellent example of a fresh look at one of the most basic questions in the empirical study of democracy, the relationship between popular demands and outputs."
+Samuel A. Kirkpatrick said it was "a major contribution to the literature on empirical modifications of democratic theory."

+In The Enduring Tension, Devine claims that traditionalism and libertarianism cannot be fused together in the Hegelian sense but could be harmonized through what his fusionist mentor, Frank S. Meyer called a criterion principle where principles can be balanced against each other to account for specific circumstances.

+The Political Culture of the United States took the writings of John Locke and The Federalist Papers and related their expectations of popular political culture with what Americans have believed as represented by all of the recorded scientific polls taken by the time of the writing.
+This book was included as one of the featured books in the Analytical Comparative Politics Series, edited by UCLA.
+James Danielson labeled it "a valuable piece of synthesizing" of almost all published polls from the 1930s birth of opinion polls to the present.
+Glenn Parker said it added "appreciably to existing knowledge."
+Alan Monroe said it was "a thorough examination of American political culture based upon survey data."